sunpy/sunpy/doc/source/guide/plotting.rst

                  transform=ax.get_transform('world'))

     # Set title.
-    ax.set_title('My customized plot')
+    ax.set_title('Custom plot with WCSAxes')

     plt.colorbar()
     plt.show()

-It is possible to create the same plot, explicitly not using `wcsaxes`, however this example will not have the features of `wcsaxes` which include correct representation of rotation and plotting in different coordinate systems.
+It is possible to create the same plot, explicitly not using `wcsaxes`, however, this will not have the features of `wcsaxes` which include correct representation of rotation and plotting in different coordinate systems.

 .. plot::